 Some people use the terms “sales proposal” and “sales quote” interchangeably.
-However, a proposal usually has more information and is sent before the actual sales quote, so focus on being wordy at that junction of the sales funnel.
-Then focus on clear and simple wording and formatting when it comes to providing the actual prices and what your services will entail.
+However, a proposal typically includes more information than a quote and reaches a client at the beginning of the sales funnel.
+Keep in mind, it's important to provide concise wording and formatting when it comes to the actual prices and what your services will entail.

-Clear quotes are key to earning a customer's trust and their business.
-Besides providing good information, make it easy for the customer to digest that information through simple formatting.
+Clear quotes are key to earning a customer's trust and business.
+Provide good information and make it easy for the customer to digest that information through simple formatting.
 Many of the sales quote templates used by business software have a format that’s similar to an invoice; customers are used to that format and know what to expect.
-Furthermore, be sure that any discounts or changes to original quotes are formatted in bold or italics in order to reduce the possibility of confusion.
+Furthermore, be sure that any discounts or changes to original quotes are formatted in bold or italics to reduce the possibility of confusion.

 Introductions are often included in a sales proposal, not the sales quote.
 However, a brief introduction in the quote could be helpful if you feel the quote would benefit from one, or if no formal proposal was sent, or if there’s been a significant lapse in time between the proposal and the quote.
 In an introduction, you can:

 This would also be a good time to add any notes that you haven't talked about previously.
 This may include an additional discount you found that applies to the prospect’s contract.
 It could also be for a new quote option that includes a different product from what you originally discussed that might work better for the customer.
-When you're including something in a quote that wasn't part of what was originally discussed, it's important to call the customer’s attention to it and explain why it was included in the introduction.
+When you're including something in a quote that wasn't part of what was originally discussed, it's important to contact the customer and explain your alterations.

-A well-constructed sales quote has all the information a decision -maker needs in order to approve the transaction.
+A well-constructed sales quote has all the information a decision-maker needs to approve the transaction.
 This may include several different scenarios with different prices based on different products or discounts that could apply to that customer’s unique situation.
 Your contact likely prefers as much detail as possible, so this means including any applicable information that would help them make their decision.
 Using sales quote software makes this process simple.

 Another aspect of good service when it comes to sales quotes is being transparent and honest.
-Don't try to create overly dramatic sales quotes that make it look like you're offering more than you really are, or give so much information that it becomes confusing to the customer.
+Don't try to create overly dramatic sales quotes that exaggerate your offering or give so much information that it becomes confusing to the customer.

 List out your line items clearly and concisely.
 Proactively answer questions.
 A good quote will earn the right customer’s business, even if it's not pages and pages of information.

-Another quality of a good quote is that it is done fast.
-Again, thanks to technology, it’s easier than ever to create a quote and get it to a customer quickly using sales quote software.
-When your quote arrives to a potential customer fast, you benefit in multiple ways, including:
+A good quote is created and delivered fast.
+Thanks to sales quote software, it’s easy to create a quote and get it to a customer on time.
+By quickly submitting your quote to a potential customer, you benefit in multiple ways, such as:

 Sometimes it's not about the numbers.
-After all, “57% of sales quotes produced do not ultimately generate any revenue.”
+In fact, a majority of sales quotes produced do not generate any revenue.

 The process of guiding a lead through the sales funnel — the communication and all the interactions between the salesperson and the prospects — is important in relationship building and helps secure business.

-More often than not, businesses and decision makers will sign with a company because the company’s people are great to work with and are able to meet their budget requirements.
-This is one area that small and midsize businesses can excel at because of their flatter hierarchy: Focus on providing high-quality, personalized service that meets your deadlines, and you're halfway to impressing a customer.
-Here are some of the additional aspects of a good sales quote that go beyond the document.
+More often than not, businesses and decision-makers will sign with a company because their team is great to work with and can meet specific budget requirements.
+This is one area that small and midsize businesses can excel because of their flatter hierarchy.
+Focus on providing high-quality, personalised service that meets your deadlines.

 Skills such as active listening, empathy, and adaptability are all important and make for a good salesperson.
 The arts of conversation and listening are just as important in sales as the products and services you're offering your clients.

-Your sales team should be composed of people your customers enjoy talking to.
-No matter whether they’re introverted or extroverted, great salespeople can empathize with customers’ pain points and listen to what they have to say.
-Alternatively, salespeople who come across as rushed or in a hurry to finalize a deal will often scare the customer away.
-A good salesperson focuses on building the relationship, not just getting the sale.
+An effective sales team consists of charismatic people that customers enjoy talking to.
+No matter whether they’re introverted or extroverted, great salespeople can empathise with customers’ pain points and listen to what they have to say.
+Alternatively, salespeople who come across as rushed or in a hurry to finalise a deal will often scare the customer away.
+A good salesperson focuses on building a relationship, not just getting the sale.

 A good introduction sets your sales quote up for success, but that isn't the only thing that introduces your quote.
 Make sure that the delivery of your sales quote follows two rules: